StefanoPernat/Learning-Rust/README.md

 Guessing game chapter was a pretty fun experience where I learned a lot, for example

 - Declaring variables with `let`
-- Declaring variables with  `let mut`
+- Declaring mutable variables with  `let mut`
 - Use an external crate `use` keyword
 - Compare two variables `guess.cmp(&secret_number)`, remember to import `std::cmp::Ordering` because needed